 It is evident above that God was seen.
-But, considering the "Can't-see-God" verses, some would understandably argue that people have not seen God, otherwise, there would be a contradiction in the Bible.
+But, considering the "Can't-see-God" verses, some would understandably argue that people have not seen God; otherwise, there would be a contradiction in the Bible.
 A possible explanation for this is that people were seeing visions or dreams or the Angel of the LORD (Num.
-22:22-26, Judges 13:1-21).
+22:22-26; Judges 13:1-21).
 But the problem is that the verses cited above do not say vision, dream, or Angel of the LORD.
-They say that people saw God (Exodus 24:9-11) and that God was seen and that He appeared as God Almighty (Ex.
+They say that people saw God (Exodus 24:9-11), that God was seen, and that He appeared as God Almighty (Ex.
 6:2-3).

 The solution is simple.
 All you need to do is accept what the Bible says.
 If the people of the OT were seeing God, the Almighty God, and Jesus said that no one has ever seen the Father (John 6:46), then they were seeing God Almighty but not the Father.
 It was someone else in the Godhead.
 I suggest that they were seeing the Word before He became incarnate.
 In other words, they were seeing Jesus (compare John 8:58 with Exodus 3:14 above).

-If God is a Trinity, then John 1:18 is not a problem either because in John, chapter one, John writes about the Word (Jesus) and God (the Father).
-In verse 14, it says that the Word became flesh.
-In verse 18, it says that no one has seen God.
-Since Jesus is the Word, God then refers to the Father, and the apparent contradiction is easily resolved--especially when this is examined in the light of Jesus' words in John 6:46 where He said that no one has ever seen the Father.
+If God is a Trinity, then John 1:18 is not a problem either because in John chapter one, John writes about the Word (Jesus) and God (the Father).
+In verse 14 it says the Word became flesh.
+In verse 18 it says no one has seen God.
+Since Jesus is the Word, God then refers to the Father; and the apparent contradiction is easily resolved--especially when this is examined in the light of Jesus' words in John 6:46 where He said that no one has ever seen the Father.
 Therefore, Almighty God was seen but not the Father.
 It was Jesus before His incarnation.
 There is more than one person in the Godhead, and the doctrine of the Trinity must be true.